alephium/docs/docs/misc/FAQ.md

 ### How much ALPH are in circulation?

-You can find the circulating supply on Alephium [Explorer](https://explorer.alephium.org/) or by using the [circulating ALPH endpoint](https://backend.mainnet.alephium.org/infos/supply/circulating-alph).
+You can find the circulating supply on Alephium [Explorer][explorer-link] or by using the [circulating ALPH endpoint](https://backend.mainnet.alephium.org/infos/supply/circulating-alph).

 ### How is the circulating supply calculated?